 Getting funding for disability equipment can be a lengthy process.
-There are lots of sources of funding for people with disabilities, but it can take a while for the money to come through.
+There are lots of sources of funding for disabled people, but it can take a while for the money to come through.
 If it's something small and simple, it might be easier to get the equipment yourself.

-Here are some simple, relatively cheap items that can make a big difference to your mobility.
-Most of these cost less than $50, and getting them yourself is faster than waiting for an assessment.
+Here are some simple and relatively cheap items that can make a big difference to your mobility.
+Most of these cost less than $50 and getting them yourself is faster than waiting for an assessment.

 Average cost: $20-$50 per item, or $90-$120 for a set.

 If you have limited mobility in your hands or wrists, eating can be frustrating and difficult.
 But getting the right cutlery might help.

 Consider a cutlery set with large rubber grips that makes the cutlery easy to hold.
 You don’t need the same amount of strength and dexterity in your fingers like you do with regular cutlery.